-The angrier I get, the worse I behave, and the worse I behave, the angrier I get.
+The angrier I got, the worse I behaved, and the worse I behaved, the angrier I got.

-It doesn’t end well, for either of us.
+It didn’t end well, for either of us.

-Later, once I’ve had time to calm down, I feel ashamed at how I behaved.
-I try telling myself that it’s their fault for torturing me with that music and keeping me on hold for so long, but I feel empty inside.
+Later, once I’d had time to calm down, I felt ashamed at how I behaved.
+I tried telling myself that it’s their fault for torturing me with that music and keeping me on hold for so long, but I felt empty inside.

-Firstly, I believed that my bad behaviour was justified.
-It’s not my fault that call centres are so annoying, therefore it’s not my responsibility however I behave.
+1) I believed that my bad behaviour was justified. (that is, “it’s not my fault that call centres are so annoying, therefore it’s not my responsibility how I behave”).

-And secondly, I believed that my bad behaviour was out of my control: that given the annoying circumstances, I was so angry I couldn’t help myself, and couldn’t have stopped it even if I tried.
+2) I believed that my bad behaviour was out of my control: that I couldn’t help myself, and couldn’t have stopped even if I tried.